When to Accept Dilution: Equity Considerations for AI Founders

 Frequently asked Questions

-What is equity dilution for founders?
+What does equity dilution mean for startup founders?

-How does dilution impact startup ownership?
+How does equity dilution affect startup ownership?

-What are the risks of accepting dilution?
+What are key risks for founders accepting equity dilution?